5 Ways to Promote Preschool Sharing

 - Bullying in Preschool: What Parents Need to Know

-Parents of preschoolers know that although their children might be developmentally capable of sharing, they sometimes have a hard time doing it.
-But although sharing is almost second nature to older children and adults (we hope), preschoolers are only beginning to learn that there are more important things than getting what they want, such as making others feel good and fostering friendships.
-True, young children are possessive about their things and they don't like having them pawed by others, so your days of refereeing toy-tussling matches may not be over yet.
+Parents of preschoolers know that their children can hard time sharing.
+Although sharing is almost second nature to older children and adults (we hope), preschoolers are only beginning to learn that there are more important things than getting what they want, such as making others feel good and fostering friendships.
+Young children are possessive about their things and they don't like having them pawed by others, so your days of refereeing toy-tussling matches may not be over yet.
 But what's great about your young child is his willingness to learn important values in life such as sharing.
 Here’s how to get started fostering this important skill in your preschooler.

 Preaching the importance of sharing to your preschooler won’t mean anything if he sees you being stingy towards others.
 So take advantage of every opportunity you have to reiterate the value of sharing in your home.
 If you’re eating a sandwich, invite your preschooler to share half of it with you.
 Emphasize how great it feels to share with him.
 Teachable moments like this can pave the way for you to talk with your child about the benefits of sharing with friends.
 Another great way to teach your preschooler about sharing is to send him to daycare with healthy snacks to divide with classmates.

-Tania Cowling, preschool teacher and author of the book, Shake, Tap, and Play a Merry Tune says, “Books are great tools to teach behavior.
+Tania Cowling, preschool teacher and author of the book Shake, Tap, and Play a Merry Tune, says, “Books are great tools to teach behavior.
 Children will often pay more attention to storybook characters teaching moral lessons than they will their teachers or parents because they can identify with the characters.”
 When you pull out a book to read to your preschooler, Cowling suggests reinforcing the idea of sharing by saying, “Let’s share this story together.”
-Some great children’s book selections about sharing include, It’s Mine! by Leo Lionni (Dragonfly Books 1985), Mine!
+Some great children’s book selections about sharing include, It’s Mine! by Leo Lionni, Mine!
 Mine!
-Mine! by Shelly Becker (Sterling Publishing, 2006), Share and Take Turns by Cheri J. Meiners (Free Spirit Publishing, 2003), and Sharing: How Kindness Grows by Fran Shaw (Reader’s Digest, 2006).
+Mine! by Shelly Becker, Share and Take Turns by Cheri J. Meiners, and Sharing: How Kindness Grows by Fran Shaw.

 “Young children shouldn't be pressured into sharing all of their belongings,” says retired pre-kindergarten teacher Tricia Young.
 “Kids of all ages have a right to have things that are off limits to others."
 So before your preschooler’s friends come over to play, give him permission to put away any toys he’s not willing to share.
 This will help your little one understand that he’s not obligated to share everything he owns.